prof-rossetti/intro-to-python/notes/apis/mailgun.md

 ## Configuration

 Strategy for secret credentials depends on development environment.
 If on Colab, use notebook secrets.
-Otherwise if developing in a local repo, use environment variables instead.
+Otherwise if developing in a local repo, use [environment variables](/notes/environment-variables/README.md), ideally in conjunction with a [".env" file approach](/notes/python/packages/dotenv.md).

 A) Colab (reading notebook secrets):